Haritha2298/Web-based-Cloud-Systems/README.md

 The implementation of the flask REST server is able to serve multiple users, since the links between the shortened and original URLs are stored in memory on the server.
 Doing it this way the every user is able to access shortened URLs created by other users.
 This implementation choice was made since it was a simple solution to create a standalone service which also contains the data it needs to operate.

-## How to implement a URL-shortener for multiple users?
-Our RESTFUL service stores the links between the shortened URLs in memory using a python dictionary.
-Since this is not bound to any specific user every user that accesses the server can utilise the shortened URLs created by other users of the service.
-The server contains its own state in this case and can serve the multiple users the same content.

-This implementation however has some downsides:
-- Once the server is restarted the state and therefore URLs mapped are lost
-- If the service is deployed through a load balancer each server will have its own, different state.
-This resolves in clients accessing the service experience inconsistent behaviour.

-A better approach to combat this would be to remove the state from the server's memory.
-By moving the links between the original URLs and the shortened URLs to a database it is possible to maintain the state of the links outside of the REST server, making it possible for the server to be completely stateless and upon restarting not be affected by a state reset.
-This would also help in a load balanced situation where each server will request the database for links making the user experience similar if assigned to a different server.

-An even better proposal for the design is to implement caching of frequently used or recently accessed URLs to lower the load on the database containing the links and improve performance on the URL shortener service.